Biden reverses Trump ban on transgender people in military

 It requires the departments to submit a report to the president on their progress within 60 days.

-Biden had been widely expected to quickly overturn the Trump policy.
-And the move also was backed by Biden's newly confirmed defense secretary, retired Army Gen. Lloyd Austin, who spoke of the need to overturn it during his Senate confirmation hearing last week.

-“I support the president’s plan or plan to overturn the ban,” Austin said.
-“If you’re fit and you’re qualified to serve and you can maintain the standards, you should be allowed to serve.”
+“It is my highest goal to serve my country in the U.S. military and I’ve fought this ban because I know that I am qualified to serve,” said Nicolas Talbott, an aspiring service member involved in one of the lawsuits.
+“I’m thrilled and relieved that I and other transgender Americans can now be evaluated solely on our ability to meet military standards.
+I look forward to becoming the best service member I can be.”

+Others disagreed.
+Tony Perkins, president of the Family Research Council, said the move would divert “precious dollars from mission-critical training to something as controversial as gender reassignment surgery.”

-Under Biden's new policy, transgender servicemembers won't be discharged based on gender identity, and they can serve in their preferred gender once their transition is complete and recorded in the defense reporting system.
+Under Biden's new policy, transgender servicemembers won't be discharged based on gender identity.

-The decision comes as Biden plans to turn his attention to equity issues that he believes continue to shadow nearly all aspects of American life.
-Ahead of his inauguration, Biden's transition team circulated a memo from Ron Klain, now the White House chief of staff, that sketched out Biden's plan to use his first full week as president “to advance equity and support communities of color and other underserved communities."

 Until a few years ago service members could be discharged from the military for being transgender, but that changed during the Obama administration.
 In 2016, Defense Secretary Ash Carter announced that transgender people already serving in the military would be allowed to serve openly.
 And the military set July 1, 2017, as the date when transgender individuals would be allowed to enlist.